-After that do a manual release by opening the valve to release any remaining pressure.
+After that do a manual release by opening the valve to do a Quick Release to vent any remaining pressure.

 Remove the lid.
 Use tongs to remove the pork from the Instant Pot to a large platter or bowl.
 Allow the pork to rest for 5 minutes.